Kuifje02/vrpy/docs/solving_options.rst

 a route is found. `BestEdges2` is another sparsification strategy, described for example in :cite:`santini2018branch`.
 The :math:`\beta` edges with highest reduced cost are discarded, where :math:`\beta` is a parameter that is increased iteratively.
 As for `BestPaths`, the idea is to look for routes in the subgraph induced by the :math:`k` shortest paths from the Source to the Sink (without any resource constraints), where :math:`k` is a parameter that is increased iteratively.

+Additionally, we have an experimental feature that uses Hyper-Heuristics for the dynamic selection of pricing strategies.
+The approach ranks the best pricing strategies as the algorithm is running and chooses according to selection functions based on :cite:`sabar2015math,ferreira2017multi`.
+The selection criteria has been modified to include a combination of runtime, objective improvement, and currently active columns in the restricted master.
+Adaptive parameter settings found in :cite:`drake2012improved` is used to balance exploration and exploitation under stagnation.
+The main advantage is that selection is done as the programme runs, and is therefore more flexible compared to a predefined pricing strategy.

 For each of these heuristic pricing strategies, if a route with negative reduced cost is found, it is fed to the master problem.
 Otherwise, the sub problem is solved exactly.